ankushg/home-cluster/SETUP.md

 4. If you do not encounter any errors run `./configure.sh` to start having the script wire up the templated files and place them where they need to be.

-:round_pushpin: Variables defined in `cluster-secrets.sops.yaml` and `cluster-settings.sops.yaml` will be usable anywhere in your YAML manifests under `./cluster`
+📍 Variables defined in `cluster-secrets.sops.yaml` and `cluster-settings.sops.yaml` will be usable anywhere in your YAML manifests under `./cluster`

 5. **Verify** all the above files have the correct information present, and no secrets are committed to your repo.